 This certificate program is currently in the approval process.
 Please continue to check our website for updates.

-The Undergraduate Certificate in Applied Theater for Community Health will recognize students’ academic achievement and practical competency in the use of the applied theatre to enhance individual and community health and to impact healthcare environments.
-Students who complete the coursework for the certificate will be introduced to history and practices in the field of applied theater and will explore utilizing theatre in the healthcare environment as well as developing their own applied theatre practice in a community health setting.
+The Undergraduate Certificate in Applied Theatre for Community Health will recognize students’ academic achievement and practical competency in the use of the applied theatre to enhance individual and community health and to impact healthcare environments.
+Students who complete the coursework for the certificate will be introduced to history and practices in the field of applied theatre and will explore utilizing theatre in the healthcare environment as well as developing their own applied theatre practice in a community health setting.

-Students who fulfill the requirements for the Undergraduate Certificate in Applied Theater for Community Health will gain unique life experience and skills.
+Students who fulfill the requirements for the Undergraduate Certificate in Applied Theatre for Community Health will gain unique life experience and skills.
 This certificate, recognizing these special skills, can serve as a credential for developing post-baccalaureate educational pathways and career options.
 Students with an interest in working in education, theatre, journalism, mental health counseling, social justice, community non-profits, women’s studies, and health care settings will find this certificate valuable to their career paths.

 Students who fulfill the requirements for the Undergraduate Certificate in Applied Theatre for Health will gain unique life experience and skills.
 This certificate, recognizing these special skills, can serve as a credential for developing post-baccalaureate educational pathways and career options.